upendra4ghub/github/README.md

 # github
-My first repository for a few exercise projects
+My first repository for a few exercise projects of all technologies